 - Covers both assessment and treatment for TBI insomnia and fatigue

-- Describes treatment plans that are suitable for inpatient and outpatient settings
+- Suitable for inpatient and outpatient settings

 - Appropriate for mild to severe TBI

 Psychologists, neuropsychologists, occupational therapists, social workers, physiotherapists, nurses, physicians, healthcare practitioners working with people with TBI

 1. Insomnia and Fatigue Following Traumatic Brain Injury: Prevalence, Correlates Evolution, and Treatment Options